dcmorales/digital-keyboard-tunes/.github/pull_request_template.md

 ## Steps to test / reproduce

 <!---
     Please describe how to see and test the changes you made.
-List any dependencies that are required for this change..
+List any dependencies that are required for this change.
 -->

 ## Types of changes